 The purpose of this Academic Catalog (or "Catalog") is to present academic programs and services, and those policies, procedures, and regulations of the university that are likely to apply to our learning community.
-The Academic Catalog is reviewed monthly and published annually.
+The Catalog is reviewed monthly and published annually.
 The university may publish other manuals or handbooks that define further policies or resources related to their specific units.
-In the event of any discrepancies between these various handbooks relating to issues of student and academic services, the policies and procedures stipulated in the most recent edition of the Academic Catalog (including any associated addenda) shall supersede the statements mentioned in others.
+In the event of any discrepancies between these various handbooks relating to issues of student and academic services, the policies and procedures stipulated in the most recent edition of the Catalog (including any associated addenda) shall supersede the statements mentioned in others.

-All students, staff, and faculty are required to read, understand, and follow the requirements as outlined in the academic catalog.
-This includes are institutional policies, programmatic requirements, and provisions outlined herein.
+All students, staff, and faculty are required to read, understand, and follow the requirements as outlined in the Catalog.
+This includes institutional policies, programmatic requirements, and provisions outlined herein.